 Find out Where Rivers are Born

-Once protected, The Owens Falls Sanctuary will become part of a corridor of conserved open space along the Cazenovia Creek in Aurora.
-These spaces include the Town of Aurora’s 158-acre Major’s Park, an undeveloped nature preserve roughly 300 feet from Owens Falls, and the Village of East Aurora’s 6-acre Cazenovia Creek Nature Sanctuary, less than one mile from Owens Falls.
+The Owens Falls Sanctuary is part of a corridor of conserved open space along the Cazenovia Creek in Aurora that connects Aurora’s Major’s Park, an undeveloped nature preserve, and the East Aurora’s Cazenovia Creek Nature Sanctuary.

-The Land Conservancy and the Friends of Owens Falls, a 30-person group of community members committed to protecting the property had only until October 31st to raise the $600,000 needed to purchase the property.
+The Land Conservancy and the Friends of Owens Falls, a 30-person group of community members committed to protecting the property had only 10 months to raise the $600,000 needed to purchase the property.
 This was a daunting task, as it took two and a half years to raise a similar amount to protect Aurora’s Mill Road Scenic Overlook.
-This time, the Land Conservancy had only 10 months.
 The group, led by Nancy Smith of the Western New York Land Conservancy and Kerrie Gallo of Buffalo Niagara Riverkeeper, was up to the challenge.

 Hundreds of donations from the community, as well as contributions from the Gallogly Family Foundation and the Community Foundation for Greater Buffalo, and a grant from the US Fish and Wildlife Service brought the fundraising campaign past the halfway point.